hashicorp/terraform-provider-azuread/website/docs/d/group.html.markdown

 Gets information about an Azure Active Directory group.

--> **NOTE:** If you're authenticating using a Service Principal then it must have permissions to both `Read directory data` within the `Windows Azure Active Directory` API.
+-> **NOTE:** If you're authenticating using a Service Principal then it must have permissions to `Read directory data` within the `Windows Azure Active Directory` API.

 ## Example Usage (by Object ID)